portlandfruit/pftp/site/content/_index.md

 subtitle: Share the harvest!
 image: /img/image3.jpeg
 blurb:
-  heading: Something about us
+  heading: Something about us harvesting trees in springtime
-  text: >-
+  text: Such good fruit
-    Here is some info about what we do, or maybe other useful info.
-Let's see what else there is to know about the org.
 intro:
   heading: What we offer
   text: >-